PetarBoshnakov/dice-game/README.md

 1. New game
 2. Exit

 In order for you to navigate the menu you need to input the number of the menu item.
-For example, if you want to navigate the New Game menu you need to press 1 and then enter.
+For example, if you want to navigate the New Game menu, you need to press 1 and then enter.
 There are several setup settings that can be done in the game.
 You can:

 > __Choose the number of players that you want to go against__